 CSULB Sailing Association is currently not in operation due to COVID-19.
-Please check back at the beginning of Spring 2022 for more updates.
+Please check back at the beginning of Summer 2022 for more updates.

 For two months this summer, the CSULB Sailing Association competed in Seal Beach Yacht Club’s weekly Thursday night races.
 “Pop Tops,” as it’s known, is a five-series event hosted from May through September.
 Each series features four races.

 The CSULB Shields competed in Series Two and Series Three, racing in their own three-boat class for S2 then mixing it up with the PHRF-D fleet in S3.

 CSULB Sailing was back in San Diego for our annual Mission Bay weekend of camping, swimming and Hobie sailing from May 14-17.

 The club was extra motivated for the trip this year after 2015’s trip was canceled due to a rare rainstorm and flash flooding at the campground.